Coping with Pest Anxiety: Tips for Stress Relief

 Different pests create different anxiety triggers.
 Knowing what you're dealing with helps tackle both the creatures and your fears.

-Insects That Cause Stress
+Insects That Cause Stress:

 • Bed bugs: These tiny vampires feed on blood while you sleep.
 Their bites cause itchy welts, and just the thought of them makes many people develop insomnia.